Sudhanshu7701/ShilpSetu/README.md

 ### Supabase Setup

-LoomLive uses Supabase as its entire backend.
+ShilpSetu uses Supabase as its entire backend.
 You need to create a project and apply the database migrations.

 **Step 1 — Create a Supabase project**